SiyiP/linked-blog-starter-md/11 HEENT/SFP Disorders of the Ear I+II_Dixon.md

 		1. subjective - only the patient hears
 		2. objective - you can hear it if you listen closely
 	2. pulsatile vs non pulsatile
-		1. pulsatile- vascular heart sounds, carotid bruits, murmors, aberant vascular anatomy.... intracranial sounds like intracranial hypertension, dural AVF, transverse sinnus stenosis or physiologic noises like venous hum -
+		1. pulsatile- vascular heart sounds, carotid bruits, murmors, aberant vascular anatomy.... intracranial sounds like <mark style="background: #FFF3A3A6;">intracranial hypertension, dural AVF, transverse sinus stenosis</mark> or physiologic noises like venous hum -
 			1. all coincides w heart rate
 			2. audiogram +/- imaging plus hx and exam and a bunch ...
-			3. principle of this - could be something liek aneurysm we have to treat. in vast majoriy - it's usually physiologic
+			3. principle of this - could be something like <mark style="background: #FFF3A3A6;">aneurysm</mark> we have to treat. in vast majority - it's usually physiologic
 		2. nonpulsatile
-			1. all causes of hearing loss,
+			1. <mark style="background: #FFF3A3A6;">all causes of hearing loss, </mark>
-			2. post concussive, temporomandibular disfunction, stress, anxiety, irritability
+			2. post concussive, <mark style="background: #FFF3A3A6;">temporomandibular disfunction,</mark> aka TMJ stress, anxiety, irritability
 			3. audiogram **but MRI ONLY if unilateral!!**
 			4. Manage: rehav hearing, masking devices, CBT